 Our responsibility is to express an opinion on compliance for each of the College's major federal programs based on our audit of the types of compliance requirements referred to above.
-We did not audit the College's compliance with the billing, collections and due diligence compliance requirements specified by the Federal Perkins Loan Program, and described in the OMB Circular A-133 Compliance Supplement.
-Compliance with these requirements was audited by other auditors whose report has been furnished to us, and our opinion, insofar as it relates to the College's compliance with those requirements, is based solely on the report of the other auditors.
 We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and OMB Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations.
 Those standards and OMB Circular A-133 require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on a major federal program occurred.
 An audit includes examining, on a test basis, evidence about the College's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.